Eating healthy doesn’t have to be expensive! Learn how to eat well on a dime with these 30 Easy Ways to Eat Healthy on a Budget.

 Plus, if you’re eating a healthy diet and getting plenty of sunshine (for Vitamin D), you’re probably getting adequate amounts of most nutrients.

-Just pay attention to your body – if you’re feeling tired or otherwise unwell, have your doctor check your vitamin and mineral levels to ensure you stay as healthy as possible.
+Pay attention to your body – if you’re feeling tired or otherwise unwell, have your doctor check your vitamin and mineral levels to ensure you stay as healthy as possible.

 In season fruits and vegetables not only taste better, they also tend to be cheaper than out-of-season produce.
+If you’ve ever tried to buy a watermelon in the wintertime, you know exactly what I mean.

 Farmer’s Markets, which typically offer a cost savings over regular grocery stores, usually only carry in season produce, since you’re buying directly from farmers in your area.